 What does this mean to your company and sales managers?
 Focus training on these areas, and you'll undoubtedly see results.
 These are the skills that successful modern salespeople are good at, so if your team gets better in these areas, you'll have a sales team of more relevant, happy, and skilled colleagues who perform better.

-If you're a sales rep or a sales manager who wants to get better at the skills I've mentioned in this article, we can give you a hand.
-Take a look at our LinkedIn training package to see the kind of training we can offer and book a meeting with me to discuss it further.
+If you're a sales rep or a sales manager who wants to improve the skills mentioned in this article, we can give you a hand.
+Look at our LinkedIn training package to see the kind of training we can offer, and book a meeting with me to discuss it further.

 Do you want more knowledge on boosting your sales process with LinkedIn?
 Take a look at these articles.